Skip to main content

 return "Request blocked."

-elif severity == "HIGH":
+elif severity == "high":

-# Log and proceed with caution
+# Log and proceed with additional guardrails

 log_suspicious_activity(result)